pingidentity/terraform-provider-pingfederate/docs/data-sources/data_store.md

 - `type` (String) The data store type.
 - `use_dns_srv_records` (Boolean) Use DNS SRV Records to discover LDAP server information.
 - `use_ssl` (Boolean) Connects to the LDAP data store using secure SSL/TLS encryption (LDAPS).
+- `use_start_tls` (Boolean) Connects to the LDAP data store using secure StartTLS encryption.
+The default value is false.
 - `user_dn` (String) The username credential required to access the data store.
 If specified, no other authentication fields should be provided.
 - `verify_host` (Boolean) Verifies that the presented server certificate includes the address to which the client intended to establish a connection.